 GCSEPod is designed to drive student progress and empower learners to engage with subject matter at their own pace.

-For low-on-confidence learners and those who are slower to grasp a topic, our Pods are incredibly flexible – allowing students to rewind, re-watch and read around a subject in their own time (read more about engaging low-on-confidence learners).
+For low-on-confidence learners and those who are slower to grasp a topic, our Pods are incredibly flexible – allowing students to rewind, re-watch and read around a subject in their own time.
 But there are just as many benefits for high attainers who thrive on being challenged.

 In many schools around the country, elements of GCSEPod are being incorporated into schemes of learning as early as Year 7.
 Whether it’s a subject overview to introduce a topic, assigning a Pod for a flipped learning exercise or simply an inquisitive student exploring Pods in their own time, the potential for learning through GCSEPod is endless.

 Here are a few ideas on how to support more able learners: